scm-manager/scm-manager/docs/en/development/architecture-overview.md

 For data persistence beneath the DAO layer, the store layer should be used.
 Different types of stores can persist data globally or repository specific.

+#### SQLite Persistence Layer
+SCM-Manager has introduced a dedicated SQLite persistence layer for specific metadata, including repository-specific data like pull requests and global or cross-repository data such as metadata used by plugins (e.g., the landing page plugin).
+This new persistence approach addresses performance challenges inherent to XML storage, particularly for frequently changing or extensive data.
+SQLite was selected due to its performance benefits, cross-platform compatibility, and embedded usage without requiring a separate database server.

+The SQLite persistence layer maintains compatibility with existing SCM-Manager functionalities like data export/import, automatic cleanup, and querying across multiple entries and repositories.
+It also preserves simplicity in installation, usage, and plugin integration.

+Further details about the SQLite-based persistence layer and its architecture can be found in the [SQLite Documentation](../storage).

 ## Examples
 ### Fetch all repositories
 One of the main pages in SCM-Manager is the repository overview.